mplawley/dungeon-generator/README.md

 ![alt tag](https://github.com/mplawley/dungeon-generator/blob/master/Screen%20Shot%202017-03-09%20at%204.26.35%20PM.png)

 #How to play
 WASD/keys to move, spacebar/left click to attack!
+Find the red-door exit to escape the dungeon.

 #Motivation
 Total of an 8-hour sprint over 2 days to implement a Matrix/2D Array method of generating a Roguelike dungeon, but with Dungeons-and-Dragons elements (character creation, player stats that make a difference in-game, etc.).